Ohyeahmanolito/gibbs-pcfg-2014/README.md

 gibbs-pcfg-2014
 ===============

-Code and instructions for replicating experiments will be posted soon.
+Code for PCFG experiments for Sun, Mielens, and Baldridge, EMNLP 2014